Coach Lisa Fernandez, Jacqui, Coach Kelly Inouye-Perez and Coach Kirk Walker

 Maddie is interested in majoring in either pre-med or computer science.
 And her most memorable moments from her recruiting experience are:

-1) "Seeing Coach DePolo actually come out to wacth me play in Huntington Beach"
+1) "Seeing Coach DePolo actually come out to watch me play in Huntington Beach"

-2) "Watching Army vs. Stanford football game from the field standing wiht more than 4,000 cadets in MIchie stadium"
+2) "Watching Army vs. Stanford football game from the field standing with more than 4,000 cadets in Michie stadium"